uit-anhvuk13/VulDetImp/README.md

   --fun|-f     : Extract raw code for each function from sourcecode.
   --desc|-d    : Generate raw CFG description <ProjectDir>/tmp.log for a project.
   --cfg|-c     : Extract CFG description for each function from <ProjectDir>/tmp.log.
+  --affected|-a: Only extract the affected functions listed from /code/DATA/CVE_Fun.txt.
+                 Applied only when extracting APP/*.
+                 VUL/* & PAT/* are always extracted the functions that related to their CVE

 APP            : Extract data from a Software (/code/DATA/RAW/APP).
 VUL            : Extract data from Vulnerable code (/code/DATA/RAW/VUL).